PrefectHQ/prefect/docs/concepts/task-runners.md

 | address | Address of a currently running Ray instance, starting with the [ray://](https://docs.ray.io/en/master/cluster/ray-client.html) URI. |
 | init_kwargs | Additional kwargs to use when calling `ray.init`. |

 Note that Ray Client uses the [ray://](https://docs.ray.io/en/master/cluster/ray-client.html) URI to indicate the address of a Ray instance.
-If you don't provide the `address` of a Ray instance, a temporary instance will be created automatically.
+If you don't provide the `address` of a Ray instance, Prefect creates a temporary instance automatically.

 !!! warning "Ray environment limitations"
     While we're excited about adding support for parallel task execution via Ray to Prefect, there are some inherent limitations with Ray you should be aware of:

     Ray currently does not support Python 3.10.

-    Ray currently does not support non-x86/64 architectures such as ARM/M1 processors with installation from `pip` alone and will be skipped during installation of Prefect.
+    Ray support for non-x86/64 architectures such as ARM/M1 processors with installation from `pip` alone and will be skipped during installation of Prefect.
 It is possible to manually install the blocking component with `conda`.
-See [the Ray documentation](https://docs.ray.io/en/latest/ray-overview/installation.html#m1-mac-apple-silicon-support) for instructions.
+See the [Ray documentation](https://docs.ray.io/en/latest/ray-overview/installation.html#m1-mac-apple-silicon-support) for instructions.

+    See the [Ray installation documentation](https://docs.ray.io/en/latest/ray-overview/installation.html) for further compatibility information.

 ## Running tasks sequentially